I’ve struggled with my eating habits all of my life.

 Dainty foods look delicious.
 They may even call your name on a daily basis but don’t fall for it.
 They’re a trap.
 An occasional treat is fine, but a daily habit is bad for your health.

 After losing the weight in 2018, I realized I was losing curves.
 I changed my eating plan to low-carb and got off of keto.
 The problem is all the cheat nights I was having.
 The cravings came back and increased as time went on.
 As they did, so did several health issues.

 Now I’m changing my habits once again.
 I plan to create a healthy eating pattern and not allow the worries of life to get me down this time.
 I will continue to use my carb app, and keep up with my daily intake.

 Keto has been the only diet plan that has worked for me.
 I initially lost ten pounds and 4 inches from my waist.
 Suddenly the weight loss stopped and I hit a stall.
 I wasn’t losing inches or pounds.
 I switched back to low-carb hoping to boost my metabolism.

 I encourage you to work on your weaknesses.
 We all have them.
-Find the right track and STAY on it.
-Don’t turn back over vain or petty issues.
+Find what your body needs to be healthy.
 Don’t let the worries of life get you down.
 Create a life of discipline and stick to it.